 If you aren’t a good candidate for transplantation with donor tissue, you may be a candidate for an artificial cornea transplant.
 Donor tissue tends to bring about the best results for the majority of people.
 However, an artificial transplant may be more successful for people who either have severe ocular surface disease or have had more than one failed graft in the past.

 A corneal transplant can restore or dramatically improve vision if you have a damaged or diseased cornea.
 It may treat:

 - Fuchs’ dystrophy, which is a degeneration of the innermost layer of cornea

 - cornea scarring, clouding, or swelling

-Before scheduling a corneal transplant, you will need a thorough eye exam.
-A doctor will take exact measurements of your eye and treat any unrelated eye problems that may affect your surgery.
+Before scheduling a corneal transplant, you’ll need a thorough eye exam.
+Your doctor will take exact measurements of your eye and treat any unrelated eye problems that may affect your surgery.

 Tell your doctor about all your medical conditions and any prescription medications and over-the-counter medicines you take.
-You may be advised to stop taking medications that interfere with clotting of the blood.
+You may need to stop taking medications that interfere with blood clotting.

-Prior to the day of surgery, ask your doctor for specific preparation instructions for your procedure.
+Before the day of your surgery, ask your doctor for specific preparation instructions for your procedure.
 These may include:

 - no eating and drinking after midnight on the night before surgery